Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \subsection{Supervised Machine Learning Algorithm}

 The proposed intention and attention recognition algorithm uses a supervised learning classifier where the goal of the algorithm is to return if a touch is intentional or not at each moment.
 Given the small number of features used, only a simple classifier is needed for this task.
-The performances of 3 learning models, support vector machines (SVM), neural networks (NN), and $k$-nearest neighbours (kNN), are compared.
-Model instantiation, training, and usage are implemented using \texttt{scikit-learn} classes in \texttt{python}.
-Unless otherwise stated, default hyperparameters are used for the various models.
-The neural network architecture consists of the 5-feature input layer, a single hidden layer with 10 neurons, and a 1-feature output layer resulting in the following structure: $ $.
+The performances of 3 learning models (support vector machines (SVM), neural networks (NN), and $k$-nearest neighbours (kNN)) are compared.
+Model instantiation, training, and usage are implemented using \texttt{scikit-learn} \cite{scikit-learn} classes in \texttt{python}.
+Unless otherwise stated, the default parameters are used for the various models.
+Given that only 5 input features are used and the classification is binary, the neural network architecture consists of a 5-feature input layer and a 1-feature output layer.
+Various architectures including different combinations of 1 to 3 hidden layers and 3 to 100 neurons per hidden layer are tested.
+Of the ones tested, a single fully-connected hidden layer with 10 neurons performs the best and is reported here.
+The chosen NN architecture is thus $ $.
+The \texttt{MLPClassifier} class is used with the \texttt{lbfgs} solver and a maximum of 1000 iterations for training.
 For the kNN model, as we have $n_{samples} = 3002$ training frames, we use the rule of thumb for kNN where $k \approx \sqrt{n_{samples}}$.
-Although we choose $k = 51$ based on this rule of thumb, the training and testing results indicate that $k = 11$ has better performance and will be discussed further in Sec. \ref{sec:modeltraining}.
+Although we choose $k = 51$ (kNN-51) based on this rule of thumb, the training and testing results indicate that $k = 11$ (kNN-11) has better performance and will be discussed further in Sec. \ref{sec:modeltraining}.
+Euclidean distance is used as the distance metric in kNN and the nearest neighbours are weighted inversely by distance.
+As rigorous tuning of the parameters and architectures of the learned models is not the focus of this paper, further optimization could potentially provide more accurate results, perhaps through the \texttt{scikit-learn} function \texttt{RandomizedSearchCV}.